strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

          />
 ```

-And when we type something in WebView editor we receive:
+When we type something in the WebView editor we receive:

 ```json
 {